US Cash Products-Stock volumes pressure harbor distillates

 March kerosene was talked at 10.00/11.00 cents over, down

-Ratable April F2 RBOB was talked at flat to 0.40 cent over
+Ratable April F2 RBOB was talked at flat to 0.50 cent over,

-May RBOB futures, up a quarter cent, while ratable May F2 RBOB

 MIDWEST <0#P-G3> <0#P-MC>